jessemillar/deserted-island-devops-notes/building-virtual-community.md

 1. Find an opportunity for a community
 	- Look for a gap where you wish there was a community but you can't find one
-1. Partner with 1-2 folk
+1. Partner with 1-2 folk(s)
 1. Welcome collaboration
 	- Don't just build a community for yourself
 1. Request iteration and feedback

 ### Maintaining the Community

-1. Create a code of conduct with
+1. Create a code of conduct
 1. Use inclusive, welcoming language on your public-facing text
 1. Value the community's input but have some final decision makers
 1. Keep an eye out for bad actors and enforce the code of conduct